Moon Knight: Moon Knight (2016)

-Moon Knight - 2021
+Moon Knight (2021)

 According to Bleeding Cool, Moon Knight #1 was the best-selling comic book in the week of July 25, 2021.
 Moon Knight #3 was the best-selling comic book in the week of September 26, 2021.
 Moon Knight #1 was the 7th best-selling comic book in 2021.

 In 2021, the Moon Knight comic book series won the Golden Issue Award for Best Ongoing Comic.

-Matthew Aguilar of Comicbook.com stated, "Moon Knight #1 captures the essence of the character and all the elements that make him stand out from his peers while expanding the character's mythos and supporting cast in exciting new ways, and it does so with flair and wit to spare.
+Matthew Aguilar of ComicBook.com stated, "Moon Knight #1 captures the essence of the character and all the elements that make him stand out from his peers while expanding the character's mythos and supporting cast in exciting new ways, and it does so with flair and wit to spare.
 If that weren't enough, the stunning artwork from Cappuccio and colorist Rachelle Rosenberg demands your attention with every page. [...]
 Moon Knight #1 pulls together several threads of Knight's complicated history along with fresh new ideas to create something absolutely perfect for the character.
 The hype was at an all-time high, but Moon Knight manages to deliver on it, and I certainly could not have asked for a better debut."
 Benjamin Bailey of IGN gave Moon Knight #1 a grade of 9.9 out of 10, writing, "Moon Knight's books have almost always been good, often they're great, but this new relaunch is on a whole other level.
 This is more than a re-imaging, it's a brilliant introduction to a character more folks need to be acquainted with.
 Whether you are a longtime fan or brand new to the character, this is a comic you absolutely must read. [...]
 Moon Knight #1 is a masterpiece, anyway you cut it.
 Whether you are a longtime fan or new to the character, this is a comic you need to read.
 Like, right now.
 Stop what you are doing and read Moon Knight."

-Moon Knight: Black, White & Blood - 2022
+Moon Knight: Black, White & Blood (2022)

 According to ICv2, Moon Knight: Black, White & Blood #1 was the 5th best selling comic book in May 2022.

-Dustin Holland of CBR.com asserted, "Each of the three stories in Moon Knight: Black, White & Blood #1 pushes the character into unfamiliar territory while celebrating the aspects of his personality that make him an engaging piece of the Marvel Universe.
+Dustin Holland of Comic Book Resources asserted, "Each of the three stories in Moon Knight: Black, White & Blood #1 pushes the character into unfamiliar territory while celebrating the aspects of his personality that make him an engaging piece of the Marvel Universe.
 Each creative team does a wonderful job crafting believable, self-contained stories that will leave fans wanting more."

-Other versions

-2099

-The one-shot 2099: Manifest Destiny (March 1998) introduced a female Marvel 2099 version of Moon Knight, fighting crime in the lunar city of Attilan.
-This version of the character also appears in issue #14 of Spider-Man 2099 (2015).